 Historical Information

 The oldest remains of fossilized wild mango are over 25 million years old.
-Mangos were initially propagated by monks in southern Asia around the 4th and 5th centuries BCE.
+Mangoes were initially propagated by monks in southern Asia around the 4th and 5th centuries BCE.
 By the 10th century CE, mangoes had been introduced to east Africa and the Middle East.
 By the 15th century, the mango as a food product had reached the rest of the world.

 Economic Data